Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company needs to store multiple years of financial records.
 The company wants to use Amazon S3 to store copies of these documents.
 The company must implement a solution to prevent the documents from being edited, replaced, or deleted for 7 years after the documents are stored in Amazon S3.
 The solution must also encrypt the documents at rest.
 A security engineer creates a new S3 bucket to store the documents.
 What should the security engineer do next to meet these requirements?

 - [ ] Configure S3 server-side encryption.
 Create an S3 bucket policy that has an explicit deny rule for all users for s3:DeleteObject and s3:PutObject API calls.
-Configure S3 Object Lock to use governance mode.
-With a retention period of 7 years.
+Configure S3 Object Lock to use governance mode with a retention period of 7 years.
 - [x] Configure S3 server-side encryption.
 Configure S3 Versioning on the S3 bucket.
-Configure S3 Object Lock to use compliance mode.
-With a retention period of 7 years.
+Configure S3 Object Lock to use compliance mode with a retention period of 7 years.
 - [ ] Configure S3 Versioning.
 Configure S3 Intelligent-Tiering on the S3 bucket to move the documents to S3 Glacier Deep Archive storage.
 Use S3 server-side encryption immediately.
 Expire the objects after 7 years.
 - [ ] Set up S3 Event Notifications and use S3 server-side encryption.
 Configure S3 Event Notifications to target an AWS Lambda function that will review any S3 API call to the S3 bucket and deny the s3:DeleteObject and s3:PutObject API calls.
 Remove the S3 event notification after 7 years.